niekveldhuis/compass/2_3_Data_Acquisition_ORACC/2_3_Data_Acquisition_ORACC.md

 ["ABRT 1 32", "SAA 03, 001"]
 ```

-A dictionary is wrapped in curly brackets and consists, again, of `key`: `value` pairs..
+A dictionary is wrapped in curly brackets and consists, again, of `key`: `value` pairs.

-Lists and dictionaries do not stand by themselves, but are included as a value in `"key" : "value"` pairs as follows:
+The following is an (abbreviated) example of a JSON file (the catalog of an imaginary [ORACC](http://oracc.org) project) that illustrates the format:

 ```json
 {"members": {